SkilledMinds/HttpTwins/README.md

 - **Live Auditing**: Send a copy of every critical request to a persistent audit log.
 - **Real-Time Analytics**: Forward request metadata to an analytics engine to track API usage.
 - **Debugging & Inspection**: Easily inspect the full payload of problematic requests without a debugger.
-- **External System Integration**: Mirror requests to a remote ERP, a message queue (Kafka, RabbitMQ), or a backup service.
+- **External System Integration**: Mirror requests to a local or remote Endpoints,AI agents, a message queue (Kafka, RabbitMQ), or a backup service.

 ---